pythonai170624/pages/A17a-PCA.md

 $$

 Where:
-- X_centered is the normalized data (mean-centered)
+- X_centered is the normalized data (mean-centered), see step 2
 - W is the matrix of top `k` eigenvectors
 - The result is the transformed data in `k` dimensions